 Calcutta has a distinct culinary identity, with influences from north India, China and Britain; plus a lively street food scene.

-Young Bengali chef Shrimoyee Chakraborty is opening a restaurant in Fitzrovia this week.
-Details are still being finalised, but expect puchka (pani puri-like crisp semolina pastry shells filled with spiced potatoes, tamarind and mint water), seabass steamed in banana leaf with mustard and coconut, and pitha – rice flour pancakes with coconut and jaggery.
-The venue will offer a soft launch 20 percent discount throughout August 2016.
+Young Bengali chef Shrimoyee Chakraborty opened this restaurant in Fitzrovia a couple of years ago with family at her side.
+The aim was to bring her favourite childhood snacks and food stalls from New Market in Calcutta to the streets of London, and in doing so has had much success.
+Expect puchka (pani puri-like crisp semolina pastry shells filled with spiced potatoes, tamarind and mint water), seabream steamed in banana leaf with mustard and coconut, and pitha – rice flour pancakes with coconut and jaggery.

 Calcutta Street, 29 Tottenham Street, W1T 1RU.